robotics-88/vehicle-launch/README.md

 `rosrun camera_calibration cameracalibrator.py --size 7x7 --square 0.05715 image:=/mapir_cam/image_raw camera:=/mapir_cam`

 A more detailed tutorial for the calibrator can be found [here](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration).

+# GoPro

+When connected by USB, the GoPro is not available for ROS until the following is run:

+`sudo gopro webcam -p enx -n -a`

+after following the instructions at this [repo](https://github.com/jschmid1/gopro_as_webcam_on_linux).
+Note GoPro still needs a camera calibration yaml using the standard chessboard process.